romefar/trello_app_back_end/README.md

-# Trello API back and
+# Trello
- A simple REST API which allows you to do simple CRUD operations with role permissions.
+ A simple REST API which allows you to do simple CRUD operations with role permissions and authorization.
 Simulating trello api.